comrade-coop/apocryph/spec/ARCHITECTURE.md

 9. The Application Pod is started using the configuration from earlier
 10. The Application Pod handles the incoming requests
-11. After a period of no requests the Scaler uses the Kubernetes API to scale the Application Pod down Alternatively, upon request by the Application Pod, a Runtime Service contacts the Kubernetes API to scale the Application Pod down
+11. After a period of no requests the Scaler uses the Kubernetes API to scale the Application Pod down
 12. The Monitoring component keeps track of how many e.g. CPU-seconds the Application Pod has run for, and forwards these metrics to the Provider Client
 13. The Provider Client submits the metrics to the Payment Contract and is then able to claim the payment due
 14. Whenever the Payment Contract runs out of funds, the Provider Client removes the related configurations from Kubernetes